 © Shutterstock

 With art, museums, bars, and green spaces as far as the eye can see, the possibilities in the City That Never Sleeps are positively endless.
 However, not all New York hot spots are created equal.
 While this world-famous city is filled with awe-inspiring sites, it also has a fair share of over-crowded and over-priced tourist traps that you should steer clear of.
-Starting from best to worst, check out the following gallery to discover the 15 best and worst spots for an authentic New York City experience.

 RECOMMENDED FOR YOU